-Students attending at least 70% of the classes may choose to be evalutated on a multiple-choice quiz (50%) and on a class presentation (50%).
+Students attending at least 70% of the classes may choose to be evaluated on a multiple-choice quiz (50%) and on a class presentation or written paper (50%).

 Attività di supporto

-Students will be provided with an ebook collecting all relevant European and domestic legislation.
+- An ebook collecting all relevant EU, CoE and domestic legislation.

 Testi consigliati e bibliografia